suici/learngit/readme.md

-Git is a contributed version control system.
+Git is a contributed version control system!
-Git is a free software.
+Git is a free software!
-Git is great.
+Git is great!
-We love it.
+We love it!